-In accordance with the Servicing Agreement, CIFD has been appointed as Servicer by the Management Company.
-The Servicer will service and administer the Purchased Home Loan Receivables and collect payments due in respect of such Purchased Home Loan Receivables in accordance with its customary and usual servicing procedures for servicing home loan receivables comparable to the Purchased Home Loan Receivables (the "Servicing Procedures").
-The Servicing Procedures include definitions, remedies and actions relating to delinquency and default of the Borrowers, debt restructuring, debt forgiveness, forbearance, losses, charge offs, recoveries, and other asset performance remedies.
+"Servicing Procedures" means the servicing and management procedures usually applied by the Servicer in relation to the Purchased Receivables, as amended from time to time.
+The Servicing Procedures include definitions, remedies and actions relating to delinquency and default of the Borrowers, debt restructuring, debt forgiveness, forbearance, losses, charge offs, recoveries and other asset performance remedies.